vinej/react-portal/README.md

 * npm install
 * npm start

+Notes:
-note: you need to install 'reactboardserver' to run the application
+* You need to install 'reactboardserver' to run the application

-Note: This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.
+* This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.

 ## Goal